Is Vanguard a Scam?

 - Managing your portfolio

-The downside is that some articles can be rather short, although the resources are a good starting point.
+The downside is that some articles are quite short, but these resources are a good place to start.

 - Balancing multiple savings goals